Are You Really Tailoring Support, or Just Offering Options?

 🔄 From Feedback to Flexibility

-Co-created support only stays authentic if it evolves.
+Co-created support stays authentic only if it evolves.
 A plan written collaboratively two years ago but never reviewed loses credibility fast.
-Demonstrate how your service listens and adapts:

-- 📋 Quarterly reviews led by the person — they set the agenda.
+- 📋 Quarterly reviews led by the person (with support) — they set the agenda.

-- 🧠 Staff reflections logged after significant feedback or life events.
+- 🧠 Staff reflection notes recorded after significant feedback or life events.

-- 🧾 Visual tracking (traffic-light or emoji charts) to help people rate satisfaction.
+- 🧾 Visual satisfaction tracking (traffic-light or emoji charts) for accessible reviews.

 - 🤝 Rapid response loops where feedback leads to change within days, not months.

-Document these examples and cite them in tenders as “evidence of responsiveness.”
-Commissioners love seeing systems that turn feedback into measurable improvement — it signals governance strength as well as compassion.
+Commissioners value systems that turn feedback into measurable improvement — it signals governance strength as well as compassion.

 📊 Turning Co-Creation into Measurable Value

 Co-produced approaches aren’t just ethical — they’re economical.
 When people help design their own support, outcomes improve and dependency often reduces.
-Commissioners increasingly link this to “best-value” scoring:
+Tender panels increasingly expect providers to evidence this “best value” logic with practical measures such as:

 💡 Practical Phrases for Bids and Inspections